gammaswap/v1-core/README.md

 Interfaces support solidity version 0.8.0 and up.

 GammaPool.sol, GammaPoolERC4626, and GammaSwapLibrary.sol support solidity version 0.8.13 and up due to [abi.encodecall bug](https://soliditylang.org/blog/2022/03/16/encodecall-bug/).

+We used solidity version 0.8.19 because at the time arbitrum only works with up to solidity version 0.8.19

 ## Publishing NPM Packages